7 Household Items That Should Never Be Flushed Down the Toilet

 2. Condoms

-Dissolving condoms in the toilet could cause blockages in the plumbing of your home as well as wastewater treatment plants.
+Dissolving condoms in the toilet could cause blockages in the plumbing of your home as well as the wastewater treatment plant.

-Grease and oil must be put in a container, and then disposed of in the trash, as they’ll get hard and cause blockages in your drains or pipes.
+Oil and grease should be removed from a container before throwing it away in the trash, because they will harden and cause blockages in your drains or pipes.

-Tampons and sanitary pad are usually marketed by their name as "flushable, " but flushing them will only lead to trouble later on when they combine with other items and cause a blockage.
+Tampons and sanitary pads are typically advertised as "flushable, " but flushing them could cause troubles later on if they mix with other things and cause a obstruction.

-It is not recommended to flush medications down the toilet because they can be a source of contamination for water sources.
+It is not recommended to flush medications into the toilet as they can contaminate our water sources.

 6. Dental floss

-Dental floss is designed to be tough so it won’t be able to break in water, causing potential blockages in your pipes.
+Dental floss is designed to be tough and durable, meaning it won’t break apart when wet, which can lead to the possibility of blockages to your pipes.

 7. Paper towels